SagTheo/PP-Travels/README.md

 Difficulties encountered:

 -setting the background image on the index page for each div, so that it fills its parent properly
+    -sorted out: used the background-image CSS property along with the background-size CSS property